-Associate Professor Belinda Chiera is the Deputy Director of the UniSA Industrial AI Research Centre and a Senior Lecturer in Statistics (STEM).
+Professor Belinda Chiera is the Deputy Director of the UniSA Industrial AI Research Centre and a Professor of Statistics (STEM).
 Belinda is also an adjunct faculty member at Johns Hopkins University (Zanvyl Krieger School of Arts & Sciences, Advanced Academics Programs).

 Her expertise spans a wide range of interests and applications in highly complex real-world systems.
 Her research focuses predominantly on the themes of pattern recognition, anomaly detection, early warning systems, network modelling, contextual visualisation and data-driven decision-making.
-She is motivated by inventive problem-solving to develop custom models and tools that combine established theory with the latest advances in modelling and...
+She is motivated by inventive problem-solving to develop custom models and tools that combine established theory with the latest advances in modelling and data analytics ...
 Read more

 About me

-Associate Professor Belinda Chiera is the Deputy Director of the UniSA Industrial AI Research Centre and a Senior Lecturer in Statistics (STEM).
+Professor Belinda Chiera is the Deputy Director of the UniSA Industrial AI Research Centre and a Professor of Statistics (STEM).
 Belinda is also an adjunct faculty member at Johns Hopkins University (Zanvyl Krieger School of Arts & Sciences, Advanced Academics Programs).

 Her expertise spans a wide range of interests and applications in highly complex real-world systems.
 Her research focuses predominantly on the themes of pattern recognition, anomaly detection, early warning systems, network modelling, contextual visualisation and data-driven decision-making.
 She is motivated by inventive problem-solving to develop custom models and tools that combine established theory with the latest advances in modelling and data analytics of real-world systems.